mmvahora/DBLPHadoopAWS_EMR/README.md

 Instructions to run Hadoop M/R Job and produce .csv stat files from job's output:

+#1.)
-1.) run "sbt assembly"
+run

+    sbt assembly

-    -This will compile code, run unit tests, and produce a jar executable
+   This will compile code, run unit tests, and produce a jar executable

+#2.)
+Take jar file

+     Moin_Vahora_HW2-assembly-1.0.jar
-2.)
-Take jar file "Moin_Vahora_HW2-assembly-1.0.jar" located in /target/scala-2.12
+ located in /target/scala-2.12
 and move to environment with hadoop (your VM)

+#3.)
-3.) run "chmod 777 Moin_Vahora_HW2-assembly-1.0.jar"
+run

+    chmod 777 Moin_Vahora_HW2-assembly-1.0.jar
-    -This is to give the jar the needed access rights
+   This is to give the jar the needed access rights

+#4.)
+run

-4.) run "hadoop jar Moin_Vahora_HW2-assembly-1.0.jar MoinMapReduce.Begin [DBLP.xmlInput_Directory] [OUTPUT_DIRECTORY]"
+    hadoop jar Moin_Vahora_HW2-assembly-1.0.jar MoinMapReduce.Begin [DBLP.xmlInput_Directory] [OUTPUT_DIRECTORY]

-    -An example would like this:
+  An example would like this:

     hadoop jar Moin_Vahora_HW2-assembly-1.0.jar MoinMapReduce.Begin /tmp/data /tmp/output

+   This will run the M/R job and produce a file:

+    part-r-00000
-    This will run the M/R job and produce a "part-r-00000" file.
-This file contains <Key, Value> pairs as <Text, Text>, where the Key is the author name, and the Value is 4 comma separated stats(in order):
+This file contains <Key, Value> pairs
+    as <Text, Text>, where the Key is the author name, and the Value is 4 comma separated stats(in order):

         AuthorshipScore (Double)
         AvgCoAuthors (Double)
         MaxCoAuthors (Int)
         MinCoAuthors (Int)
         TotalEntries (Int)

    Feel free to look over this file and stats before moving forward

+#5.)
+Once job is done, take the produced

+    part-r-00000
-5.)
-Once job is done, take the produced "part-r-00000" (make sure the file is named exactly like that, rename if not) and move it to the Moin_Vahora_HW2/StatsForViewing/ folder (there should be "produceStats.scala" and a makefile)
+ file (make sure the file is named exactly like that, "part-r-0000", rename if not) and move it to

+    moin_vahora_HW2/StatsForViewing/

+there should be

+    produceStats.scala
+and a

+    makefile
+in the same directory

-    NOTE: Again, I have provided a compressed "part-r-00000" file (part-r-00000.tar.gz) in the "StatsForViewing/CSVStats" folder for convience reasons.
-Feel free to use this file if you would like to save time/only care about the statistics produced.
+   **NOTE: Again, I have provided a compressed "part-r-00000" file (part-r-00000.tar.gz) in the "StatsForViewing/CSVStats" folder for convience reasons.
+Feel free to use this file if you would like to save time/only care about the statistics produced.**

-6.)
+#6.)
 Once the "part-r-00000" is in the same directory as "produceStats.scala"
     run the command: "make build" to compile next, run the command: "make run"

-    NOTE: This command might take a few seconds to run
+   **NOTE: This command might take a few seconds to run**

 7.)
 9 csv visualizations files should be produced in the same directory from the previous command:

     authorshipScoreHistogram.csv
     totalEntriesHistogram.csv
     top100LeastCoAuthors.csv